 Cafe’au lait – Type of birthmark that appears at birth and is light brown to tan.

 Carbon Dioxide (CO2) Laser – Gas laser which uses carbon dioxide as an active medium.

-Cellulite Deposits – Fibrous, lumpy tissue that creates dimples in the skin, usually on the hips, thighs and buttocks and usually on women.
+Cellulite Deposits – Fibrous, lumpy tissue that creates dimples in the skin, usually on the hips, thighs, and buttocks and usually on women.

 Cellulite – Irregular, patchy distribution of fat below the skin’s surface that causes a staggered, rough or dimpled appearance.
 Cellulite is one of our most popular skin conditions that treat with Lipo, body contouring and IR wraps.

-Chemical Peels – A skin treatment that uses acids to remove the damaged facial skin layers and improves the appearance of dry skin, wrinkles, hyperpigmentation and acne.
+Chemical Peels – A skin treatment that uses acids to remove the damaged facial skin layers and improves the appearance of dry skin, wrinkles, hyperpigmentation, and acne.

 Chloasma/melasma – Discoloration on the face, usually light to medium brown, that is usually a side effect of pregnancy (aka “mask of pregnancy”).

 Chromophore – Primarily most lasers target melanin, Melanin, naturally occurs (actually gives our skin and hair color).
-Lasers for hair removal selectively target 1 of 3 chromophores: Two types of melanin in hair are pheomelanin (gives blonde or red color to hair) or eumelanin (gives brown or black hair color) Carbon, can be introduced following waxing.
+Lasers for hair removal selectively target 1 of 3 chromophores: Two types of melanin in the hair are pheomelanin (gives a blonde or red color to hair) or eumelanin (gives brown or black hair color) Carbon, can be introduced following waxing.
 Hemoglobin occurs naturally in our blood (gives red color).